-This year, we are expecting to send 8-10 Fellows and 8-10 Scholars to Salzburg.
-We may select more or less than that, however, based on the number of qualified applicants we receive and the amount of funding available.
+This year, we are expecting to send 8-10 Fellows and 12-15 Scholars to Salzburg.
+We may select more or less than that, however, based on the number of qualified applicants and the amount of financial support available.

-What is the required commitment for those selected to be Fellows and Scholars?
+What is the required commitment by Fellows and Scholars?

-Fellows and Scholars are required to fulfill an 18-month commitment, from Spring 2015-Spring 2016.
-They will participate in orientation meetings and activities in the Spring 2015 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2015, participate in meetings with other Fellows and Scholars during Fall 2015 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2015-2016 academic year.
-We expect to see tangible results from those projects by end of your formal commitment in Spring 2016.
+Fellows and Scholars are expected to fulfill an 18-month commitment, from Spring 2016-Spring 2017.
+They will participate in orientation meetings and activities in the Spring 2016 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2016, participate in meetings with other Fellows and Scholars during Fall 2016 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2016-2017 academic year.
+We expect to see tangible results from those projects by end of your formal commitment in Spring 2017.
 However, many Fellows and Scholars continue working to help globalize SJSU beyond their required 18 months of service.

 If selected, how will my participation be funded?

 What is the typical structure of a GCP Session?

 During each week-long intensive GCP session, 40-50 participants from institutions of higher education throughout the United States attend lectures on critical global issues by world-class GCP faculty members and work on group projects related to these issues.
 Participants will also have an opportunity to discuss these issues more deeply with the GCP faculty and other colleagues during meals and other formal activities throughout each day and evening.

-If selected, will I have to return to the United States immediately after finishing the GCP session?
+If selected, will I have to return to the US immediately after finishing the GCP session?

-No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP session and have found the experience deeply transformational.
-Your plans after the GCP session are entirely up to you.
-Remember that you will be responsible for all of your own extra travel costs.
+No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP session in Salzburg and have found the experience deeply transformational.
+Your plans after that are entirely up to you.
+Remember that you are responsible for all of your own extra travel costs.

-What do we look for in an applicant?
+What do we look for in a successful applicant?